rohilsurana/yada/README.md

-# electron-quick-start
+# YADA

+Yet another downloader app

-**Clone and run for a quick way to see an Electron in action.**
+**Clone and run for a quick way to see it in action.**

-This is a minimal Electron application based on the [Quick Start Guide](http://electron.atom.io/docs/latest/tutorial/quick-start) within the Electron documentation.
+This is a downloader application based on the Electron framework(formerly atom-shell).

-An basic Electron application needs just these files:

-- `index.html` - A web page to render.
-- `main.js` - Starts the app and creates a browser window to render HTML.
-- `package.json` - Points to the app's main file and lists its details and dependencies.

-You can learn more about each of these components within the [Quick Start Guide](http://electron.atom.io/docs/latest/tutorial/quick-start).
+It is currently in development stage and is meant to download files via http(s) or ftp protocol.
+More protocols will be supported in later versions.

+ It will download files using multiple connections.

 ## To Use